 Carole King: Her Story

-The singer-songwriter's life is revealed in her memoir and in a Broadway musical
+The singer-songwriter's life is revealed in her memoir, on Broadway and now film

 Carole King’s music has been playing on our radios and stereos and in our heads since the late 1950s.
 Practically every pop singer on the planet — from Rod Stewart to Aretha Franklin to Amy Winehouse — has recorded her infectious, soft-rock songs.
 It was King's 1971 debut solo album, "Tapestry," which firmly established her as a singer-songwriter and sold 25 million copies.
 When "Tapestry" was released, critics hailed King's raw, imperfect voice for liberating female singers.